Fernando Mendes

 Santos Dumont, Sergio Rodrigues, Giorgetto Giugiaro, Hans Wegner.

-Morito Ebine, Ricardo Graham, and Julia Krantz
+My fellow designers and woodworkers: Morito Ebine, Ricardo Graham, and Julia Krantz.

-Music: Lalo Schifrin, Henrik Schwarz, Chico Buarque, Gilberto Gil, Caetano Veloso, Aaron Parks, Zaz, Namika, Céline Dessberg
+Music: Lalo Schifrin, Henrik Schwarz, Chico Buarque, Gilberto Gil, Caetano Veloso, Aaron Parks, Zaz, Namika, Céline Dessberg.

-Photographer: Walter Carvalho
+Photographer: Walter Carvalho.

-Visual Artist: Daniel Senise
+Visual Artist: Daniel Senise.

 From sketch to varnish.